Cremorne Gardens, Melbourne: Description

+Establishment by Ellis

-Cremorne Gardens was a pleasure garden (now referred to as amusement parks) established in 1853 on the banks of the Yarra River at Richmond in Melbourne, Australia.
-The gardens were established by James Ellis who had earlier managed and leased similar gardens of the same name on the banks of the River Thames at Chelsea in London.
+James Ellis had earlier managed and leased the eponymous Cremorne Gardens on the banks of the River Thames at Chelsea in London.
 He had been declared bankrupt and emigrated to Australia to take advantage of the business opportunities made possible by the Victorian gold rush and its accompanying population explosion.

-His first venture in the entertainment world in Melbourne was Astley's Amphitheatre, but his experiences in catering in London inclined him to a profit making business with a wider basis.
+His first venture in the entertainment world in Melbourne was Astley's Amphitheatre, but his experiences in catering in London inclined him to a profit-making business with a wider basis.
 Having already established contacts in the theatrical world of London from previous work, he took advantage of them to create a venue with viable entertainments to divert the population of the rapidly expanding capital of the new Australian state where entertainment was demanded by a predominantly male society.

-The wowser element in Melbourne did not approve of the pleasure gardens.
+The gardens brought theatre and spectacle to the newly established British colony.
+However, the wowser element in Melbourne did not approve of the pleasure gardens.
 Ellis had invested a lot of money in them and they were very popular, but criticism of the availability of liquor and the use of the venue by prostitutes went against him.
-Ellis had tried to gain social favour by donating percentages of profits to charity but that did not help him.
+Ellis tried to gain social favour by donating percentages of profits to charity but that did not help him.
 The disapproval was an attitude which had frequently been expressed about the large pleasure gardens in London on which Ellis had based his colonial duplicate.
 It would not, however, have been beneath Ellis to take advantage of the needs of diggers holidaying in Melbourne and on the hunt for a bit of fun.

 His detractors forced his sale of Cremorne Gardens but they survived in the hands of someone who had the skill and experience to administer and develop them.
 Ellis went on to own a hotel in Fitzroy.